jneimantokbox/annotation-widget/README.md

 ### Open a separate screen sharing window

-For best results, we recommend you open a new window for annotations with screen sharing.
-This allows annotations to be added to extents beyond the browser window (on your desktop, for example).
+You must open a new, separate window in order to implement annotations with screen sharing.
+This is required because the entire browser is displayed when sharing a screen, and an external window is needed to account for the differences in browser sizes and configurations.
+In addition, the user can only share the browser, though it is still possible to switch between tabs.
 The code snippet below is used to create a new window that points to the URL of the screen sharing sample with annotations ([screenshare.html](web/screenshare.html)), and specifies height and width values for the new window.

 ```javascript